muratkrdl/Unity-Frogger/README.md

 # Frogger

-Our goal in the game is to cross the road.
+Our goal in the game is to cross the road

-You earn points when you cross the road and you return to the starting point.
+You earn points when you cross the road and you return to the starting point

-If the car hits you, you lose all your points and the game starts from the beginning.
+If the car hits you, you lose all your points and the game starts from the beginning

 # Gameplay